sushantdhiman/node-pool/README.md

 If you are shutting down a long-lived process, you may notice that node fails to exit for 30 seconds or so.
-This is a side effect of the idleTimeoutMillis behaviour -- the pool has a setTimeout() call registered that is in the event loop queue, so node won't terminate until all resources have timed out, and the pool stops trying to manage them.
+This is a side effect of the `idleTimeoutMillis` behaviour -- the pool has a `setTimeout()` call registered that is in the event loop queue, so node won't terminate until all resources have timed out, and the pool stops trying to manage them.

-This behaviour will be more problematic when you set factory.min > 0, as the pool will never become empty, and the setTimeout calls will never end.
+This behavior will be more problematic when you set `factory.min > 0`, as the pool will never become empty, and the `setTimeout` calls will never end.

-In these cases, use the pool.drain() function.
+In these cases, use the `pool.drain()` function.
 This sets the pool into a "draining" state which will gracefully wait until all idle resources have timed out.
 For example, you can call: